cagov/caldata-mdsa-training/docs/cloud-data-warehouses/snowflake.md

 For any Snowflake table, you can open Data » Databases and search for or navigate to the table.
 Select the table to do any of the following:

-    - Explore details about the table and the columns defined in the table.
+-Explore details about the table and the columns defined in the table.
-    - Preview the data in the table.
+-Preview the data in the table.
-    - Load data into the table from files.
+-Load data into the table from files.
-    - Monitor the data loading activity for the table using the table-level Copy History.
+-Monitor the data loading activity for the table using the table-level Copy History.

 #### Views